peferron/algo/maximal_clique/README.md

 [https://en.wikipedia.org/wiki/Clique_problem](https://en.wikipedia.org/wiki/Clique_problem)

+Two algorithms are implemented here:

-This algorithm finds a maximal clique in O(n + m) time, where n is the number of vertices and m the number of edges.
+* An algorithm to find a maximal clique.
+A maximal clique is a clique that cannot be extended by adding any additional vertex.
+This algorithm runs in O(n + m) time, where n is the number of vertices and m the number of edges.

-Do not confuse maximal clique and maximum clique:
-* A maximal clique is a clique that cannot be extended by adding any additional vertex.
-* A maximum clique is a clique such that there is no clique with more vertices.
+* A very simple heuristic to find a maximum clique.
+A maximum clique is a clique such that there is no clique with more vertices.
 Finding a maximum clique is NP-complete.
+This heuristic runs in O(n log n + m) time.